 Personal data is any data which can be linked to, or identifies, a living person.

 Where a research proposal involves the processing of personal data there are certain legal obligations upon the researchers involved, as well as the University, to collect and process it in a manner compliant with data protection legislation (primarily the General Data Protection Regulation – aka.
 ‘GDPR’).
+The DPU have summarised a number of issues for researchers to consider, in relation to the retention of personal data (PD) in a research context, here.

 Many elements of data protection are assessed during the ethical review process.
 If you intend to process personal data as part of your research, then you must complete the section of the REC Application Form dealing with the management of personal data in full.